akhenakh/dico/README.md

 * ip fields with ipv6 support ('/^(?>(?>([a-f0-9]{1,4})(?>:(?1)){7}|(?!(?:.*[a-f0-9](?>:|$)){7,})((?1)(?>:(?1)){0,5})?::(?2)?)|(?>(?>(?1)(?>:(?1)){5}:|(?!(?:.*[a-f0-9]:){5,})(?3)?::(?>((?1)(?>:(?1)){0,3}):)?)?(25[0-5]|2[0-4][0-9]|1[0-9]{2}|[1-9]?[0-9])(?>\.(?4)){3}))$/iD')
 * hooks
 * @properties
-# the continue in _validate_fields does not show up in coverage
+* the continue in _validate_fields does not show up in coverage
+* documentation for ValidationException on save()

 ## Differences with dictshield
 * dictshield raise ValueError at object creation if the data does not match the field, makes validate useless